matthewmueller/try-again/Readme.md

 }
 ```

+## Notes

+**Everything inside the `again` function should be idempotent**

+The function inside `again` will be called multiple times when there is a failure, so it's important that you don't have existing event emitters and other things hanging around.
+You should create a new client inside this function each time.

+**The success function only works once and only if failure has not already been called**

 `failure` may be called after `success` has been called, but `success` will be a noop if `failure` has been called.
 This is to prevent multiple `success` functions from running if the connection is eventually successful.

-The function inside `again` will be called multiple times when there is a failure, so it's important that everything inside that function is idempotent.
+**The status function will be called each time there is a successful connection, but will only error once**

+This `status` function is where you should log connections or set `connected` state.
+If there is an `err`, it means that we tried connecting `retry` number of times and failed every time.

 ## License